ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-3.md

 The hunter spun a sharp dagger, holding it by the tip of its blade, having a gesture of offering it to his young master.

 “Is that okay?
 I even had trouble when skinning the hide,” Shira said.

 He’d rather not, to be honest, since splitting a goat’s gut could be messy if he did it crudely.
 Even if he was the young master of the family, when messing with the raw meat, not even his uncle could save him from the aunties’ nagging.
 Shira Yashura was nearly sixteen, almost reaching adulthood, so he had to participate in butchering goats; it was a quite tasking task, but was easy enough compared to butchering cows he had to do in a few years.
 But for the fifteen years old young master, getting the hang of the butchering knife’s handle was plenty of experience already for him.

 <novel-trivia>

 As the custom dictates, every month in ngajen ceremony preparation, the boys will have to deal with cows and goats while the girls help aunties plucking chickens’ and ducks’ feathers.
 Whether the gatekeepers' children or the family’s next heirs, all of them are required to do it every time a major ceremony approaches.

 </novel-trivia>

 After doing his part in butchering a goat Shira immediately took a bath to remove the bloody pungent.
 On a whim he then strolled to the kitchen to grab some snacks.
 There he witnessed how all the coconuts he and his uncle shred already transformed into delicious foods; rendang, Bulayak satay, coconut satay, spicy curry, many other mouth drolling coconut cuisines.
 The coconut loving uncle was all smiles and gave him a big portion of the famous beef cuisine the locals called rendang--which, normally, even for a young master like Shira would get to eat rendang once every few months.
 But with enough wit and experience in currying favor with his uncle, he got to taste those delicious food handed down by his uncle, the Chief Chef, personally.

 “Shira my boy,” Patriarch Shuro said to his nephew who was squatting below the shadow of a thick pillar, happily munching on his rendang, “you’re going to visit Malikh Family tonight.
 Keep a good check on your cousin.
-Don’t embarrass Yashura Family and present our rendang_ _for their main family.”
+Don’t embarrass Yashura Family and present our rendang\_ \_for their main family.”

 “Sure.”

-***
+---

 <novel-trivia>